destinomultimedia/statsigniter/README.md

 IMPORTANT NOTES
 =================
-You need to edit /application/config/autoload.php and load 'url' and 'file' helpers.
+You need to edit /application/config/autoload.php and load 'url' and 'file' helpers and 'StatsIgniter' library.

 IMPORTANT FILES
 ================